 - Some thoughts from me on what children want in social media: “U13s on social sites: Who’ll get the equation right?”

-- ConnectSafely.org’s Larry Magid’s coverage of the study, including the audio interview, in CNET
+- ConnectSafely.org’s Larry Magid’s coverage of the study in CNET

 - The Internet Safety Technical Task Force (which I served on) spent a year looking into online age verification, concluding that it is not the solution state attorneys general were seeking.
 Here’s our report.